 - Memorandum of Understanding between the Commission and the Department of Health Schedule 1.
 Communication & Data (PDF, 555.02 KB)

-- Download the Regulatory Strategy
+- Download the Regulatory Strategy (PDF and accessible version available)

 The Aged Care Quality and Safety Commission's Regulatory Strategy is a document detailing the Commission's approach to delivering regulatory functions under the Aged Care Quality and Safety Act 2018, in accordance with the Aged Care Quality and Safety Commission Rules 2018.